AnoukSmet/Casa-Pedra-Nobre/README.md

 * Reservations page for admin
     For the owner of the breakfast or admin (superuser), there is a separate page with an overview of all the reservations.
     The page is divided into 6 different sections: arrivals today / departures today / inhouse guests / arrivals next 7 days / all upcoming reservations / all past reservations
-    With the help of the [Datatable CDN](https://cdn.datatables.net/), the reservations will be displayed in a nice table with the following functionailities:
+    With the help of the [Datatable CDN](https://cdn.datatables.net/), the reservations will be displayed in a nice table with the following functionalities:
     * Search functionality to search by name, date, room etc.
     * Pagination
     * Ability to show 10 / 25 / 50 / 100 reservations per page